Typhoon Rai: International response

-Apple CEO Tim Cook has pledged to commit itself to rebuilding communities in both Malaysia and the Philippines while also providing short term relief and recovery efforts.
+Apple CEO Tim Cook pledged to commit itself to rebuilding communities in both Malaysia and the Philippines while also providing short term relief and recovery efforts.

+Lawsuits

+In 2025, lawyers representing 103 survivors of Rai in the Philippines filed a lawsuit in the United Kingdom against Shell plc for damages related to climate change caused by the energy firm's carbon emissions.

 Retirement

 Due to the extensive damage and high death toll that the typhoon caused in the Visayas and Mindanao, PAGASA announced that the name Odette will be retired from the rotating list of typhoon names, and will never again be used for another typhoon name within the PAR.
-On March 21, 2022, the agency chose the name Opong as its replacement for the 2025 season.
+On March 21, 2022, the agency chose the name Opong as its replacement for the 2025 season, but was also retired despite being use for the first time.

 In April 2023, the Typhoon Committee announced that the name Rai, along with two others will be removed from the naming lists.
 In the spring of 2024, the name was replaced with Sarbul, which refers to "monsoon" in the Yapese language.